The Product Regulation and Liability Review: Japan

 In Japanese practice, parties to litigation frequently find their own private experts and have them author expert opinions addressed to the court.
 The parties may also request to examine experts before the court.
 Technically, these private experts are classified as 'witnesses' rather than 'experts' under the CCP because they are not appointed by judges.
 However, these private experts also perform an important role.

-The court may request assistance from experts not only for fact-finding purposes, but also to clarify issues and to increase the efficiency of proceedings.
-To enable the court to obtain such assistance, the court may appoint an expert commissioner in the proceedings.38
+The court may request assistance from experts not only for fact-finding purposes but also to clarify issues and to increase the efficiency of proceedings.
+To enable the court to obtain this assistance, the court may appoint an expert commissioner to the proceedings.41

 No extensive discovery system (as exists in the United States) exists in Japan; only limited document production requests are permitted.
 The Japanese discovery system, as explained below, is far from being an effective tool for litigants to request useful evidence from the other party or third parties.